Non-Contact Health Monitoring During Daily Personal Care Routines: Abstract

 \section{Abstract}

 Remote photoplethysmography (rPPG) enables non-contact, continuous monitoring of physiological signals and offers a practical alternative to traditional health sensing methods.
 Although rPPG is promising for daily health monitoring, its application in long-term personal care scenarios—such as mirror-facing routines in high-altitude environments—remains challenging due to ambient lighting variations, frequent occlusions from hand movements, and dynamic facial postures.
-To address these challenges, we present LADH (Long-term Altitude Daily Health), the first long-term rPPG dataset containing 240 synchronized RGB and infrared (IR) facial videos from 21 participants across five common personal care scenarios, along with ground-truth PPG, respiration, and blood oxygen signals.
+To address these challenges, we present the \textbf{L}ong-term \textbf{A}ltitude \textbf{D}aily \textbf{H}ealth (\textbf{LADH}) dataset, the first long-term rPPG dataset containing 240 synchronized RGB and infrared (IR) facial videos from 21 participants across five common personal care scenarios, along with ground-truth PPG, respiration, and blood oxygen signals.
 Our experiments demonstrate that combining RGB and IR video inputs improves the accuracy and robustness of non-contact physiological monitoring, achieving a mean absolute error (MAE) of 4.99 BPM in heart rate estimation.
 Furthermore, we find that multi-task learning enhances performance across multiple physiological indicators simultaneously.
 Dataset and code are open at \url{https://github.com/McJackTang/FusionVitals}.